 Calling all choreographers!
 We are looking for original choreography that demonstrates your skill and potential as a creative artist in dance.
 Video submissions should be under five minutes long and can feature a solo or group work in any dance genre.

 If you could design your own play space, what would it look like?
 A Hand drawing, computer-generated artwork or a collage of inspirational imagery will all be accepted.

 Items to consider in your design:

-- Must have green space appropriate for its location
+Design must have green space appropriate for its location.

-- Must have a water feature (can be seasonal)
+Design must have a water feature (can be seasonal).

-- Should encourage play by a variety of age groups
+Design should encourage play by a variety of age groups.

 Optional: You may also include a brief written description of your design process.

 Inspirational board: https://www.pinterest.com/FAAatillinois/playscape-competition-inspiration/

 Senior entrants: The competition includes one preliminary round of auditions followed by a formal audition that will serve as your audition for admission to the School of Music.
 For the preliminary round, submit a video online in which you perform 10 minutes of music of your choice.